allianz/ng-aquila/projects/ng-aquila/src/dynamic-table/dynamic-table.md

 The **dynamic table** is a component to show data in an organized way in a simple table.
 This component implements the table using Angular CDK, specifically `cdk-table` that is an unopinionated, customizable data-table with a fully-templated API, dynamic columns, and an accessible DOM structure.
 When the viewport is smaller than the table, a horizontal scroll will appear on top of the table.

+Please note that **supported data types** are string and numeric.
+Using markup, images or other components in dynamic tables is not currently possible.

 ### Ways for implementation

 User can choose between two options when implementing a dynamic table.